Silviulika/OGLM-Engine/README.md

 particle editing, render-texture capture, and scene save/load workflows.
 The goal is to keep the editor close to the runtime so engine behavior can be built, inspected, and adjusted visually while still remaining approachable in source.

-## Release Status

-This repository is being prepared for a source-first public GitHub release.
-The original engine/editor code is licensed under the MIT license in `LICENSE`.
-Third-party libraries, bindings, tools, and assets keep their own licenses and are listed in `THIRD_PARTY_NOTICES.md`.

-The MIT license does not relicense files owned by third parties.
-Keep each upstream license notice with its source, and treat bundled binaries and assets as separate release items.